orlandomotapires/AWS_cloud_practitioner_essentials_resume/README.md

 &emsp;AWS also counts with a CDN service called Amazon Cloundfront they are based on Edge locations to delivery a low latency communication between two distant client and server.</br>
 &emsp;The idea behind edge locations is to cache information from distance places.
 So, when someone needs to access data from an server that is too far, they can just request for the cached information on the edge locations.</br>

-### **Amazon Route 53**

-&emsp;Amazon Route 53 is a highly available and scalable Domain Name System (DNS) web service.
-Route 53 connects user requests to Internet applications running on AWS or on-premises.</br>

 ### **AWS OutPosts**

 &emsp;AWS can also use AWS OutPosts to get AWS inside you business building.
 It means the AWS will install a new mini regions inside you business, to fulfill special needs that you might need.
 Using this tool AWS has completely operational control and hundred percent of AWS features will be available.</br>